asdumitrescu/World-of-Games/README.md

 This end-to-end test is triggered in Jenkins and uses Selenium to open a browser, navigate to the web service, and check that the displayed score is between 1 and 1000.
 If the score is valid, the test passes; otherwise, it fails.
+***
+## **How to Use**

+To start the games, please run the following command in your terminal after you navigate to the main directory of the project:

+### python MainGame.py

+***
+**In case first option doesn't work try**:
+***
+### python3 MainGame.py
+### "python3" you can use for the other modules this option in case using the normal command wont work.

+This will start the main menu, where you have too enter your name and where you will select the game you want to play with the desired difficulty.

+To start the web service, please run the following command in your terminal after navigating to Scores folder:

+### python MainScores.py
+***
+To run the end-to-end test, please run the following command in your terminal after navigating to tests folder and after you have the web service running locally:

+### python e2e.py
+***
 ### Project Requirments

 To install the requirements for this project, please run the following command in your terminal: